Coachella Festival Checklist – 11 Things to Bring

 white camp tarp covering tent from the sun

-While rain likely isn’t in the forecast for your Coachella weekend, sunny days almost certainly are.
-Since shade can be difficult to find in the Mojave Desert, bringing a camp tarp is of the utmost importance.
+While rain is unlikely for your Coachella weekend, sunny days are almost certainly.
+Since shade can be challenging to find in the Mojave Desert, bringing a camp tarp is paramount.

-While you won’t be able to bring a tarp with you into the actual music venue, you’re welcome to set up as many camp tarps as you’d like at your car camping or tent camping site.
+While you won’t be able to bring a tarp into the actual music venue, you’re welcome to set up as many camp tarps as you’d like at your car or tent camping site.

-As a general rule, we’d recommend bringing at least 1 tarp to Coachella so you can set up a shaded place at your campsite for post-concert relaxing and napping in the midday heat.
+As a general rule, we recommend bringing at least one tarp to Coachella so you can set up a shaded spot at your campsite for relaxing and napping in the midday heat after the concert.

 5. Camping chairs